AnnableLab/annablelab.github.io/pages/emhass.md

 mode: single{% endraw %}
 ```

-This will run every time the prices change and every minute to account for live solar / usage power changes.
+This will run every time the prices change.

 Note: On my Intel NUC Home Assistant server, this script takes a couple of seconds to run.
 If you are running lower-end
 hardware, you may want to either increase the optimization time step or reduce the running frequency.